zangman/de10-nano/docs/Write-Linux-Driver.md

 cat /sys/devices/platform/soc/ff200000.leds/*
 ```

-You should see that they're all enabled:
+You should see something like the following output:

 ```bash
 (null)